Gchism94/QuartoQuest/README.md

 ## Getting Started
 ### Prerequisites
 - GitHub account and basic understanding of GitHub Actions.
-- Familiarity with `.qmd` file format.
+- Familiarity with `.ipynb` file format.

 ### Installation
 1. **Fork or Clone the Repository**: